Plan your shipping strategy

 After you've set up your shipping rates, you can place a test order using your own checkout to see what options your customers have and make sure that your rates are appearing correctly.

-How your customers choose a shipping option
+How your customers choose a shipping method

-As soon as your customers reach checkout and enter a shipping address, their shipping options are displayed.
+As soon as your customers reach checkout and enter a shipping address, their shipping methods are displayed.
 Although you can configure many options in your store's shipping settings, each customer is shown only those applicable to their order.
 The most inexpensive option is shown as the default:

 If your customer leaves the checkout page to change the contents of their order, then their shipping rates might change.
 Since most shipping rates are calculated based on an order's weight, any significant changes to its contents can make the original shipping rate inaccurate.
 When your customer returns to the checkout process after changing their order, they're redirected back to the same step of the checkout process.
 They won't receive the new, recalculated shipping rate until they're ready to complete their purchase.